indaco/predix-catalog-scraper/README.md

 The GE Digital's Predix Catalog it's a really fast growing list of micro services delivered on top of the Predix Operating System for IIoT.

 This script is something like an **Export to Excel** for the Predix Catalog.
-It scrapes the Predix.io Catalog and generate an excel file listing all the services available on it.
+It scrapes the Predix.io Catalog and generates an excel file listing all the services available on it.

 For each tile on the Predix.io Catalog it collects the following information: